sksamuel/samstack/README.md

    * Spring JDBC Template is a simple set of helpers around JDBC calls that will handle injection projection and transaction support and mapping results back to classes without needing to jump through hoops.
 * Don't use Strings for all your types
    * Avoid so called stringy-typed development.
+* Use value objects for extra type safety
+   * You can create `data class Height(val value: Int)` and pass that about.
+Yes it's another object to be instantiated.
+No you're never going to see a performance impact because your webapp is spending all its time in IO anyway.

 ## Libraries